• My Comic Book Haul Yesterday and Today — A List

 Selma Blair was feisty and dark as always, and she and Perlman had excellent chemistry in their Liz/Hellboy relationship.

-It was cool, too, to see Abe Sapien get more of the emotional spotlight this flick with him falling in love with Princess Nuala.
+It was cool, too, to see Abe Sapien get more of the emotional spotlight in this flick with him falling in love with Princess Nuala.
 At first I thought the dude was all about books and that was it.
 Looks like there’s a tender heart underneath those gills after all.

-The layered storytelling was great, and there was a sense of history to the Army, the elfin race, and things on Hellboy’s side of the fence.
+The layered storytelling was great, and there was a sense of history to the Army, the elfin race, and everything on Hellboy’s side of the fence.
 It wasn’t just some standard good-guys-versus-bad-guys stuff.
 Cool beans.

 The action was superb, hardcore and fun.
 The epic scale for some of the battles rocked, especially when Hellboy goes up against the big green guy that grows trees.
 Cool fight and Hellboy’s big hero moment/pose on top of the hotel sign hanging onto that baby was comical yet cool as well.